0xAlnau/FIB-UPC/2-year/README.md

 # Subjects!
-Here you will find subjects such as
+In this folder you will find subjects such as AC, BD, CI, EDA, EEE, IDI, IES, PE, SO, XC